diegovalle/death.index/README.md

 * injury-intent.csv.bz2: Injury intent (accidents, suicides, homicides, legal interventions and deaths of unspecified injury intent) deaths in csv format
 * di[year].sinais.csv.bz: The raw 'uncleaned' mortality files  (see below) in csv format

+Marital status was recorded differently in 2012 (Separated added) insurance was recorded differently in 2012 (IMSS oportunidades added) education was recorded differently in 2012
 Data Sources
 ------------